-It may still be early November, but it’s the perfect time to start planning for 2018.
+It may still be early in Q4, but now is the perfect time to start planning for next year.
 Everyone seems to be in planning mode, setting goals and intentions for the new year with their shiny new planners.

 But yearly planning should be a process, where you spend time looking back at this year and looking forward to where you want to be 12 months from now.
 It’s not something you can do in an afternoon.

-With that in mind, let’s dive into what you can do now and through the end of the year to be ready to make a huge impact in 2018.
+With that in mind, let’s dive into what you can do now and through the end of the year to be ready to make a huge impact in the year to come.
 This is what you need to do before you start planning.

 - Review Your Financials